 We added a cut out of each stage of the life cycle and tied white beads on the end of the sting to represent the eggs.

-The life cycle strings got tucked inside large lily pad pockets and students got to pull out the string and explain the life cycle to their parents.
+The life cycle strings are tucked inside large lily pad pockets, and students pull out the string to explain each stage to their parents.

 Including Clouds and Weather

 Earlier in the year when we learned about weather and the water cycle, we made these cloud types crafts and wrote weather idioms on raindrops.
 I saved both of these to hang above our bulletin boards for the open house.

 We incorporated some narrative writing by turning everybody into a butterfly kid!
 Students then used their science vocabulary to write about what they would do if they were a beautiful butterfly.

 We added fan folded tissue paper to students’ pictures and stapled it on.
 This was such a hit with all of my kids!
 We added these throughout the grassy area we made for the space between the floor and the bottom of our bulletin boards.
 You can download the FREE Butterfly Kids writing templates here.

 My brilliant teammate came up with this idea for publishing the writing her class did about bees.

 These were super simple to make by using a ruler to make the shape on construction paper then drawing the same shape an inch further out.
 Students cut them out on the outer lines, cut into the inside shape at the corners to create sides, then folded the sides inward.
 A parent volunteer took them all home and taped the sides in place.